friesian horse breed

 Grooming

-Daily grooming is essential for Friesians, to maintain both their health and beauty.
+Daily grooming is essential for Friesians and their long thick mane, to maintain both their health and beauty.
 They have dry skin and are prone to rashes, requiring regular care and attention.

-The long hair on their lower legs, known as feathers, also needs to be washed regularly to keep them looking spick and span.
+The long hair on their lower legs, known as feathers, and their long thick mane also needs to be washed regularly to keep them looking spick and span.

 A good way of enhancing the appearance of your Friesian’s coat is to use a colour-enhancing shampoo formulated for dry skin.
 This will give their coat a delightful shine and also nourish their skin.